cos316/assignment1-starter-code/README.md

 # COS316, Assignment 1: Socket Programming

+## Due: [Date TBD] at [Time TBD]

 ## Socket Programming

-**The entirety of this assignment must be done individually.**

-As discussed in lecture, socket programming is the standard way to write programs that communicate over a network.
+Socket programming is the standard way to write programs that communicate over a network.
 While originally developed for Unix computers programmed in C, the socket abstraction is general and not tied to any specific operating system or programming language.
-As a result, programmers use sockets to write networked programs in many contexts.
+This allows programmers to use the socket mental model to write correct network programs in many contexts.

 This part of the assignment will give you experience with basic socket programming.
-You will write two programs for transmitting text messages over the Internet: a client for sending and a server for receiving.
+You will write two programs for transmitting text messages over the Internet: 1) a client for sending, and 2) a server for receiving.
 Both the client and server must be written in Go.

 The client and server programs should meet the following specifications.
-Be sure to read these meticulously and ensure your implementation fulfills them:
+Be sure to read these meticulously before and after programming to make sure your implementation fulfills them:

 ### Server specification
 * The server program should listen on a socket, wait for a client to connect, receive a message from the client, print the message to stdout, and then wait for the next client indefinitely.

-* The server should take one command-line argument: the TCP port number to listen on for client connections.
+* The server should take one command-line argument: the port number to listen on for client connections.

-    ```
-    $ ./server [PORT]
-    ```

-* The server should accept and process client communications indefinitely, allowing multiple clients to send messages to the same server.
+* The server should accept and process client communications in an infinite loop, allowing multiple clients to send messages to the same server.
 The server should only exit in response to an external signal (e.g. SIGINT from pressing `ctrl-c`).
 * The server should gracefully handle error values potentially returned by socket programming library functions (see specifics below).
 Errors related to handling client connections should not cause the server to exit after handling the error;
   all others should.
 * The server should maintain a client queue and handle multiple client connection attempts sequentially.
-The good news is, this is the default behavior if you are using `net.Listen()`.
-Often, networked servers will handle multiple clients connections concurrently but that is **not necessary** for this assignment.
+The good news is, this is the default behavior if you are using `net.Listen()`. **You do not need to do anything extra to satisfy this requirement.** In real applications, a TCP server would fork a new process to handle each client connection concurrently, but that is **not necessary** for this assignment.

 ### Client specification

 * The client program should contact a server, read a message from stdin, send the message, and exit.

-* The client should read and send messages *exactly* as they appear from stdin until reaching an EOF (end-of-file).
+* The client should read and send the message *exactly* as it appears in stdin until reaching an EOF (end-of-file).
 * The client should take two command-line arguments: the IP address of the server and the port number of the server.

-    ```
-    $ ./client [ADDRESS] [PORT]
-    ```

 * The client must be able to handle arbitrarily large messages by iteratively reading and sending chunks of the message, rather than reading the whole message into memory first.
 * The client should handle partial sends (when a socket only transmits part of the data given in the last send operation) by attempting to re-send the rest of the data until it has all been sent.
 * The client should gracefully handle error values potentially returned by socket programming library functions.

 ### Error Handling

-Generally speaking, there are several reasonable actions that a program might take upon realizing that it has encountered an error, and you may (or may not) sometimes need to take one or more of these actions.
+Generally speaking, there are several reasonable actions that a program might take upon realizing that it has encountered an error, and you may sometimes need to take one or more of these actions.

 * **Attempt to recover:**